getredash/website/website/_includes/intro.md

-**_re:dash_** is our take on freeing the data within our company in a way that will better fit our culture and usage patterns.
+**_Redash_** is our take on freeing the data within our company in a way that will better fit our culture and usage patterns.

-Prior to **_re:dash_**, we tried to use traditional BI suites and discovered a set of bloated, technically challenged and slow tools/flows.
+Prior to **_Redash_**, we tried to use traditional BI suites and discovered a set of bloated, technically challenged and slow tools/flows.
 What we were looking for was a more hacker'ish way to look at data, so we built one.

-**_re:dash_** was built to allow fast and easy access to billions of records, that we process and collect using Amazon Redshift ("petabyte scale data warehouse" that "speaks" PostgreSQL).
+**_Redash_** was built to allow fast and easy access to billions of records, that we process and collect using Amazon Redshift ("petabyte scale data warehouse" that "speaks" PostgreSQL).
-Today **_re:dash_** has support for querying multiple databases, including: Redshift, Google BigQuery,Google Spreadsheets, PostgreSQL, MySQL, Graphite and custom scripts.
+Today **_Redash_** has support for querying multiple databases, including: Redshift, Google BigQuery,Google Spreadsheets, PostgreSQL, MySQL, Graphite and custom scripts.

 ### Features